 The Henry Doorly Zoo & Aquarium provides free memberships to certain families.
 To qualify, you must have a third grade student who attends a metro-area school.
 The school must have a a high rate of free or reduced-price lunch participation.
 To receive this membership, you must contact the United Way’s 211 hotline.

 Explore more than 45,000 square feet of exhibits, interactive play spaces and so much more at Omaha Children’s Museum!
-As a Museums for All partner, this museum invites qualifying EBT recipients to visit the museum for FREE.
+Up to 6 people can enter for $3 each, and children under 2 years old are free.